RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 > Note: 4GB SD Card is too small, please consider a larger size card.

-## Add Real Time Patch to Kernel Image

-This part can be performed on the RIAPS VM (ubuntu system with good computing power), not on the Raspberry Pi system.

-Build a Real-time kernel for Raspberry Pi 4B using the instructions from https://lemariva.com/blog/2019/09/raspberry-pi-4b-preempt-rt-kernel-419y-performance-test.

-1) Utilize a Ubuntu host system (such as a VM) to create this kernel image.

-2) Install "bison" apt package on the Ubuntu host.

-3) Setup configurations for the Toolchain and Kernel Configuration.

-4) Compile the Kernel.

-5) Transfer the packaged kernel to the Raspberry Pi 4 that was configured in the previous steps.

-    ```
-    scp rt-kernel.tgz ubuntu@<ipaddress>:/tmp
-    ```

-6) Install the Kernel Image, Modules & Device Tree Overlays (per instructions)

-  Installed kernel:  4.19.71-rt24-v7l+

->MM TODO:  Installing the kernel indicates to modify the /boot/config.txt file to identify the new kernel (kernel=kernel7_rt.img).
-But the original image downloaded is a 5.3 kernel and the boot process has changed, there is now a u-boot sequence and the change needs to be in /boot/firmware.
-Stopped here to figure out what to do.

-> MM TODO: this did not work, issue with kernel version

 ## Installation of RIAPS Base Configuration on Pre-configured RPi

 1) With the SD Card installed in the RPi, log into using ssh with user account being 'ubuntu'.